Solanum lycopersicum 'Beefsteak'

 How long until harvest?

-Can Beefsteak be grown in containers?
+Can Beefsteak Tomato be grown in raised beds?